yuhuanowo/Guizhong/SECURITY.md

 ## Reporting a Vulnerability

-If a security vulnerability is discovered within this project, please create a GitHub issue and/or email **security@techy.lol**.
+If a security vulnerability is discovered within this project, please create a GitHub issue and/or email **huhu11256@gmail.com**.
 GitHub issues are preferred, but if the vulnerability is serious or poses a serious threat to users of the project, please disclose the vulnerability privately via email.

 When reporting a vulnerability, please go into as much detail as possible about how to reproduce the vulnerability, and try to indicate a severity if possible.